TOP | 1-10 | 11-20 | 21-30 | 31-40 | 41-50 | 51-60 | 61-70 | 71-80 | 81-90 | 91-100

 * comparison

-My figure has declined in grace while I was lost in thought of love and variety of things in the world, as well as the color of cherry blossoms has faded while I was lost in thought to no purpose with this long rain.
+My figure has declined while I was lost in thought of love and variety in the world, as well as the color of cherry blossoms has faded while I was lost in thought to no purpose with this long rain.

 10. Kore ya kono Yuku mo kaeru mo Wakare te wa Shiru mo shira nu mo Ousaka no seki / Semimaru / Genre: others